 The use of a property management company can save considerable amounts of tax where it is not possible or desired to hold the properties within a limited company.

-Imagine you buy a buy to let property, and your tenant has an accident, falling down the stairs of the property as one of the steps was not properly maintained.
+Imagine you purchase a buy-to-let property, and your tenant has an accident, falling down the stairs of the property as one of the steps was not properly maintained.
 He successfully sues you and not only do you lose the property to pay for the settlement, but you have to sell your own residence as well!
 This can be avoided by owning the property in the limited company, where the company has LIMITED LIABILITY!

 Disadvantages of Using a Company to Invest in Property